-The first step is to take a tour of the facilities within our department so you can fully appreciate that you will be part of a state-of-the-art facility.
+Step one is to take a tour of the facilities within our department so you can fully appreciate that you will be part of a state-of-the-art facility.
 This will also allow you to meet some of the current students in their educational environment and meet the world class instructors that will be teaching you.
 Tours are available on Fridays during the school year and Wednesdays during the summer session in May.
-Please contact Marcia Arp at 616-234-3690 or Marp@grcc.edu to schedule an appointment.
+Click here for dates and times for the tours and sign up using the electronic form or contact Marcia Arp at 616-234-3690 or Marp@grcc.edu to schedule the tour.
 During the tour you will also learn about the college services, scholarships, curriculum, and academic requirements that are available while at Grand Rapids Community College.

-You can find Financial Aid information at http://subjectguides.grcc.edu/colleges.
+You can view Financial Aid information to help with your planning.

-Step three, once you have applied and have been admitted to the college is to take a GRCC New Student Orientation.
+Once you have applied and have been admitted to the college, take a GRCC New Student Orientation.

 Once you have established yourself in the program, take advantage of your chef advisor that has been assigned to you.
 Arrange meetings as needed.
 They will help you with class scheduling, Career Coaching, co-op advising, skill building and MyDegreePath training.
 Take part in as many clubs and activities that are available to you.
 This will help you adjust to college life and build a solid base for your future career.

 - Students in a culinary laboratory class should meet with their laboratory professor for advising.